 Testing for Leaky Gut

 Zonulin is considered the master regulator of intracellular junctions.
 Since zonulin levels increase with intestinal barrier breakdown, it is a helpful marker for diagnosing leaky gut syndrome.
 Zonulin antibodies can be tested in the blood or zonulin levels can be tested in the stool.
-Another approach is to test for bacterial toxins in the bloodstream, such as cytolethal distending toxin B. Bacterial overgrowth or dysbiosis can contribute to leaky gut syndrome, so the diagnostic work-up should include functional stool and SIBO tests.
+Another approach is to test for bacterial toxins in the bloodstream, such as cytolethal distending toxin B. Bacterial overgrowth or dysbiosis can contribute to leaky gut syndrome, so the diagnostic workup should include functional stool tests and SIBO testing.

 Leaky Gut is Associated with Chronic Inflammatory Diseases

 Research identifying the role gastrointestinal function and microbiome health play in systemic symptoms and disease has evolved.
-Leaky gut syndrome was once considered a condition only explored by holistic or functional doctors; however, the scientific literature about this topic has significantly increased over the past decade.
+Leaky gut syndrome was once considered a condition explored only by holistic or functional doctors; however, the scientific literature on this topic has significantly increased over the past decade.

 There are various causes of leaky gut syndrome, including often-overlooked small intestine bacterial overgrowth (SIBO), mast cell activation syndrome, and mold illness.
 Despite the cause of leaky gut, the pathology associated with intestinal barrier breakdown contributes to immune dysregulation, systemic inflammation, autoimmune conditions, and more.
-In the interest of discovering all sources of inflammation, I believe it is crucial to test everyone suffering from chronic illness and immune dysregulation for leaky gut syndrome.
+In the interest of identifying all sources of inflammation, I believe it is crucial to test everyone with chronic illness and immune dysregulation for leaky gut syndrome.